-A Dehumidifier can take that damp feeling out of a basement or laundry room and prevent a few other sticky situations: Humidity levels above 50 percent can breed dust mites, mildew, and mold, triggering allergies or other health problems.
-Typically, the damper your space, the more capacity you’ll need in a dehumidifier.
+A Dehumidifier can take that damp feeling out of a basement or laundry room and prevent a few other sticky situations: Humidity levels above 50% can breed dust mites, mildew, and mold, triggering allergies or other health problems.
+Typically, Our Buying Guides helps you a lot.
+The damper your space, the more capacity you’ll need in a dehumidifier.

 - Mold Spots on Ceiling or in Corners of Walls

 - Health problems (e.g Asthma, Flu & Common Cold)